 to run the example on processors which do not support SVE:

-Run the example application with a vector length of 256 bits:
+Run the example application with a vector length of 256 bits, note that the vector length is specified in bytes rather than bits:

 The application now runs and prints the expected message.